-The Company recorded interest expense of \$15.1 million, \$14.5 million and \$13.8 million for the amortization of the debt discount related to the 2019 Notes in fiscal 2018, fiscal 2017 and fiscal 2016, respectively.
+The Company recorded interest expense of \$5.9 million, \$15.1 million and \$14.5 million for the amortization of the debt discount related to the 2019 Notes in fiscal 2019, fiscal 2018 and fiscal 2017, respectively.

-In connection with the offering of the 2019 Notes, the Company entered into convertible note hedge transactions whereby the Company has the option to purchase a total of approximately 3.0 million shares of its common stock at a price of approximately \$116.09 per share.
-The total cost of the convertible note hedge transactions was \$73.3 million.
-In addition, the Company sold warrants whereby the holders of the warrants have the option to purchase a total of approximately 3.0 million shares of the Company's common stock at a price of \$171.98 per share.
-The warrants contain certain adjustment mechanisms whereby the total number of shares to be purchased under such warrants may be increased up to a cap of 6.0 million shares of common stock (which cap may also be subject to adjustment).
+In connection with the offering of the 2019 Notes, the Company entered into convertible note hedge transactions whereby the Company had the option to purchase a total of approximately 3.015 million shares of its common stock at a price of approximately \$116.09 per share.
+The total cost of the convertible note hedge transactions was approximately \$73.3 million.
+The convertible note hedge terminated upon the maturity date of the 2019 Notes.
+In addition, the Company sold warrants whereby the holders of the warrants had the option to purchase a total of approximately 3.015 million shares of the Company's common stock at a price of \$171.98 per share.
 The Company received \$40.4 million in cash proceeds from the sale of these warrants.
-Taken together, the purchase of the convertible note hedges and sale of the warrants are intended to offset any actual dilution from the conversion of the 2019 Notes and to effectively increase the overall conversion price from \$116.09 per share to \$171.98 per share.
-As these transactions meet certain accounting criteria, the convertible note hedges and warrants are recorded in stockholders' equity (deficit), are not accounted for as derivatives and are not remeasured each reporting period.
+Taken together, the purchase of the convertible note hedges and sale of the warrants were intended to offset any actual dilution from the conversion of the 2019 Notes and to effectively increase the overall conversion price from \$116.09 per share to \$171.98 per share.
+As these transactions met certain accounting criteria, the convertible note hedges and warrants were recorded in stockholders' equity (deficit), were not accounted for as derivatives and were not remeasured each reporting period.
 The net costs incurred in connection with the convertible note hedge and warrant transactions were recorded as a reduction to additional paid-in capital on the consolidated balance sheets.